 What Is Aeronautical Engineering?

-Aeronautical engineering is a branch of engineering addressing the design, production, and maintenance of aircraft.
+This branch of engineering addresses the design, production, and maintenance of aircraft.
 Unlike aerospace engineering, which involves working on rockets and other spacecrafts going beyond the earth’s atmosphere, aeronautical engineering only focuses on aircrafts and parts that stay within the earth’s orbit.

 Aeronautical vs. Aerospace Engineering: What’s the Difference?